loegaire/CTF-MCP-Swarm/README.md

 *   **The Worker Agents (`agents/gemini_wrap.py`, `agents/copilot_wrap.py`)**: Wrappers for native CLI tools (`geminicli`, `gh copilot`).
 They are spawned in the background with a specific prompt, run natively to leverage local tools (compilers, debuggers, network scanners), and report their findings back to the database via the `ctf_task.py` CLI.
 *   **Task Manager CLI (`ctf_task.py`)**: A native command-line tool that allows agents to interact with the task database directly without relying on fragile JSON parsing.
 The `task_db.sqlite` file is created directly within the `workspace_dir` where the target application is being analyzed.

-For more details, please refer to the `Architecture.md` file included in this repository.

 ##  How to Run